Skip to main content

 Step 4: Open the Project Map

-Click Projects in the left side menu.
+Click Projects in the left navigation.
 Select the project.
-Click Production in the project left side menu, then click Map.
+Click Production > Map.

 Step 5: Filter the Map View